duyet/blog/README.md

 #### Deploy with Netlify

 Netlify CMS can run in any frontend web environment, but the quickest way to try it out is by running it on a pre-configured starter site with Netlify.
-The example here is the Kaldi coffee company template (adapted from [Gatsby + Netlify CMS Starter](https://github.com/AustinGreen/gatsby-starter-netlify-cms)).
 Use the button below to build and deploy your own copy of the repository:

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/mariolopjr/gatsby-starter-lumen"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>